mhborthwick/mergify/README.md

 ## Intro

-Mergify is a CLI (command-line interface) that allows you to merge your Spotify playlists.
+A CLI (command-line interface) to merge your Spotify playlists.

 ## Example Playlists